facebookresearch/habitat-sim/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

-## Developer workflow
+## Developer Workflow
-- Active development should happen on your fork of the repositories
+- Active development should happen on your fork of the repositories.
-- Name your PR in a way that unambiguously identifies the feature or fix
+- Name your PR in a way that unambiguously identifies the feature or fix.
-- Follow the contribution guide to ensure code is conformant with conventions and style
+- Follow the contribution guide to ensure your code is conformant to the conventions and style.
 - Try to make small, logically independent, self-documenting commits (and reflect this in the commit messages by providing brief rationale/change summary).
 Feel free to amend and force push changes to your PR if necessary.
-- Encouraging to create draft PRs to gather early feedback
+- We encourage creating draft PRs to gather early feedback.
 - Request reviews from at least one Habitat core team member (if the scope of changes necessitates this, two or more reviewers is recommended)
 - We have adopted squash-and-merge as the policy for incorporating PRs into the master branch.
 We encourage more smaller/focused PRs rather than big PRs with many independent changes.
-This also enables more velocity by merging PRs into master quickly and reducing the need to rebase due to changes on master.
+This also enables faster development by merging PRs into master quickly and reducing the need to rebase due to changes on master.
 - While working on a PR, try to religiously keep your fork up-to-date with master by rebasing as necessary.
 Note that the above recommendation for smaller and more frequent PRs reduces the burden of rebasing.
-- We expect PR ready for final review only if Continues Integration tests are passing.
+- We expect PR ready for final review only if Continuous Integration tests are passing.
-- Recommended: after getting a PR through reviews/feedback and merging into master, delete the branch to de-clutter
+- Recommended: after getting a PR through reviews/feedback and is merged into master, delete the branch to de-clutter noise.
-- Reach out to us with questions or suggestions on our Slack channel
+- Reach out to us with questions or suggestions on our Slack channel.
 - If you haven't already, complete the Contributor License Agreement ("CLA").

 ## Contributor License Agreement ("CLA")